Water quality in Canadian rivers

 In the Okanagan Valley and Fraser Valley, soil conditions and climate are favourable for orchards, vineyards and cash crops.
 Cattle ranching is dominant throughout much of the other interior plateau and valley lands.

-Mining and forestry are 2 of the region's largest industries.
+Mining and forestry are two of the region's largest industries.
 Coal, lead, zinc, copper, gold, silver, molybdenum and other precious metals are actively mined within the Pacific Ocean watershed.
 The forestry industry consists of pulp and paper and wood product manufacturing as well as logging.
 Soil erosion, water pollution from mine and pulp and paper effluent released to rivers and seepage from tailings and waste rock impoundments may have an impact on water quality.
 Furthermore, mines are often located in areas where mineral content in the soil and in water may be naturally high.

-For the 2020 to 2022 period, water quality for 20 sites on rivers draining into the Pacific Ocean was rated:
+For the 2021 to 2023 period, water quality for 20 sites on rivers draining into the Pacific Ocean was rated:

-• excellent or good at 60% of monitoring sites
+• good at 55% of monitoring sites

-• fair at 20% of sites
+• fair at 25% of sites

-• marginal at 20% of sites
+• marginal at 15% of sites

 About the indicators